 Citizenship is a technical term used in New Zealand for a specific status that can be obtained by permanent residents after they have lived in New Zealand for a number of years.

-In comparison to the resident visa, it will give you limited additional rights: Once you are a New Zealand citizen, you can live in New Zealand indefinitely, travel on a New Zealand passport and stand for parliament.
+In comparison to the resident visa, it will give you limited additional rights; once you are a New Zealand citizen, you can live in New Zealand indefinitely, travel on a New Zealand passport and stand for parliament.

 Other than that, however, a resident visa will be the right visa for you when you start your life in New Zealand.
 It will give you comprehensive cover and full entitlement to live in New Zealand.

-There are four ways of becoming a New Zealand citizen, only one of them is relevant for migrants: Citizenship by Grant.
+Only one of them is relevant for migrants: Citizenship by Grant.

 You are a New Zealand citizen by birth if you were born in New Zealand before 1 January 2006.
 If you are born here on or after 1 January 2006, you are a citizen only if at least one parent is a New Zealand citizen or permanent resident.